firstandthird/wordpress-challenge/PROJECT-README.md

 - Import WordPress content using the file located in `/project-files/wordpresschallenge.WordPress.2022-05-26.xml`
 - After the Advanced Custom Fields plugin is installed and activated, import the ACF content located in `/project-files/acf-export-2022-05-26.json`
 - In the WordPress admin, navigate to Settings > Permalinks and set the **Custom Structure** to `/blog/%postname%/`
 - In the WordPress admin, navigate to Settings > Reading.
-In the **Your homepage displays** section and set "Homepage" to `Homepage` and the "Posts Page" to `Blog`
+In the **Your homepage displays** section set "Homepage" to `Homepage` and the "Posts Page" to `Blog`

 ## Where to Find Things
 #### Featured Post Settings